 Purchasing a voucher in onCourse is done through checkout window.
 You can search for a voucher by either start typing in the Vouchers name or SKU in the 'Enter course or item' field on the left side of the page.
 Alternatively you can click in the 'Enter course or item' field, then click on the 'Show all' button next to the word 'VOUCHERS' on the right side of the page.
 Once you have found the voucher you want, click it and it will add to the cart.
 You can then accept payment as usual.

 When a voucher is purchased it always gets sent to the payer just like the invoice does.

-A student can redeem a voucher either via an office based enrolment in Quick Enrol or by enrolling online themselves.
+A student can redeem a voucher either via an office based enrolment in Checkout or by enrolling online themselves.
 They will have to supply their voucher code which can be found in their voucher confirmation email.
 A student can type in the voucher code in the payment window during an online enrolment or your staff can redeem the voucher for them during an office based enrolment.

 For more information on the financial transactions that occur in the general ledger when a voucher is bought and sold, refer to the accounting chapter.

 A voucher is a payment method against an invoice.